Cellular (film): Home media

 Cellular was released on VHS and DVD on January 18, 2005.
-The film was later released on Blu-ray on July 17, 2012 by New Line Home Entertainment.
+The film was later released on Blu-ray on July 17, 2012, by New Line Home Entertainment.

 Reception

 Box office

 Cellular grossed $32 million in the U.S. and Canada and $25.7 million in international markets, for a total of $57.7 million worldwide.

 Critical response

-On review aggregator website Rotten Tomatoes, 55% of 149 surveyed critics gave the film a positive review; the average rating is 5.76/10.
+On review aggregator website Rotten Tomatoes, 56% of 149 surveyed critics gave the film a positive review.
 The site's critics consensus reads: "Though it's gimmicky and occasionally feels like a high-end cell phone ad, Cellular is also an energetic and twisty thriller."
 Metacritic, another review aggregator, gave the film a score of 60 out of 100 based on 29 critics, indicating "mixed or averaged reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Entertainment Weekly called the film "pure chase-thriller excitement", and Claudia Puig of USA Today called it a "well-paced action film in the vein of Speed".
 Roger Ebert rated it three and half stars and called it "one of the year's best thrillers".

 Kim Basinger was nominated for Best Supporting Actress at the 31st Saturn Awards.